Concepts (R)

 Confounding is a pervasive concern in epidemiology, especially in observational studies focusing on causality.
 Epidemiologists need to carefully select confounders to avoid biased results due to third factors affecting the relationship between exposure and outcome.
 Commonly used methods for selecting confounders, such as change-in-estimator or solely relying on p-value-based statistical methods, may be inadequate or even problematic.

-However, it is possible that epidemiologists may lack comprehensive knowledge about the causal roles of all variables and hence may need to resort to empirical criteria such as the disjunctive cause criterion, or other variable selection methods such as machine learning approaches.
+However, it is possible that epidemiologists may lack comprehensive knowledge about the causal roles of all variables and hence may need to resort to empirical criteria (VanderWeele 2019) such as the disjunctive cause criterion, or other variable selection methods such as machine learning approaches.
 While these methods can provide more sophisticated analyses and help address the high dimensionality and complex structures of modern epidemiological data, epidemiologists need to understand how these approaches function, along with their benefits and limitations, to avoid introducing additional bias into the analysis.

 Effect modifier